ahmadraniri1994/amixer-volume-script-for-WM/README.md

 - volup = volume up (amixer -q sset Master 5%+)
 - voldown = volume down (amixer -q sset Master 5%-)

-PS: you can make it into executable with command "chmod +x <script>"
+PS: you can make it into executable with command "chmod +x <script>" and bind it with your desired shortcut tools (sxhkd, xbindkeys, etc).